 Poise, ease, equilibrium, integrity...just don't call it posture; it's a lot more than that!

-Alexander lessons have been recognized as a valuable resource to performing artists, athletes, and people with chronic or incidental pain.
-(For an article about Alexander Technique and back pain go to http://elm.bmj.com/content/14/1/13.full)
+Alexander Technique is recognized as a valuable resource to performing artists, athletes, and people with chronic or incidental pain.
+(For articles about Alexander Technique and back pain go to http://www.bmj.com/content/337/bmj.a884 or http://annals.org/aim/article/2467961/alexander-technique-lessons-acupun...)

 The Alexander Technique is based on the discoveries of F.M.
 Alexander (1869-1955), an Australian actor who suffered from chronic hoarseness and respiratory ailments.
-He spend years studying himself, and subsequently established a teaching center in London, and traveled to New York and Boston where he had a large following.
+He spent years studying his habitual patterns and developed a technique which solved his problem, and led to extensive discoveries about how we function.
+Alexander went on to help many people in a wide range of fields.
+He established a teaching center in London, and taught in New York and Boston as well.

-The Alexander Technique helps us "unlearn" acquired unhealthy habits and reactions, allowing us to function more in harmony with our natural design.
-The unity of mind and body are recognized and the best outcomes are more a result of not doing than doing.
+The Alexander Technique helps us let go of acquired unhelpful habits and reactions, allowing us to function more in harmony with our natural design.
+Learning Alexander Technique leads to greater coordination and ease.

-Students of F. M. Alexander include the philosopher John Dewey, the writer Aldous Huxley, the Nobel prize winner Nikolaas Tinbergen.
+Early students and advocates of F. M. Alexander include the philosopher John Dewey, the writer Aldous Huxley, the Nobel prize winner Nikolaas Tinbergen, and today, Dame Judy Dench, William Hurt, Thomas Hampson, Paul McCartney, and Lupita Nyong'o, to name a few.

 Alexander Technique Center at Cambridge, MA, Tommy Thompson, director